serranomorante/foam/public/example.md

 ## Citations

-This is taken from that excellent book [@citationDummyKey]
+This is taken from that excellent book [@serranoMisMemorias2016]

+And also [@monitoTransferenciasInternacionalesCon]

 ## Table